digitallinguistics/scription/README.md

 The morphemes line may be represented in more than one orthography.
 For example, in a language that has a practical writing system, a user might include both a `\m-practical` and `\m-ipa` line, for the practical orthography and IPA respectively.
 It is recommended but not required that orthography abbreviations be valid [ISO language tags][language-tag] (for example, `\m-x-practical`).
 However, sometimes this is impractical or unreadable.

 Data should be entered in this line using regular hyphens (U+2010) rather than non-breaking hyphens (U+2011), for ease of entry.
 Tools may replace regular hyphens with non-breaking hyphens for display purposes, but must not alter the original data by replacing the original, regular hyphens.
-Non-breaking hyphens are not permitted on this line.
+If non-breaking hyphens are included in the data for this line, they must be treated as word characters rather than as morpheme separators or punctuation.

 ### Glosses: `\gl`